harrybergin24/harrybergin24/README.md

 # Projects

-N number of pairs trading:
+n number of pairs trading:

 I am currently working on this project, developing a simple pair trading into having many different stocks trading and then testing to see the co integrated pairs amongst them to have stat arb opportunities.
 Where I want to go with this project is to answer a few main questions.